Florianopolis Santa Catarina, Brazil Travel Guide

 Hercílio Luz International Airport features check-in counters, baggage drop-off, security checkpoints, shops, restaurants, lounges, and duty-free options.

-The main bus terminal offers waiting areas, snack bars, and small shops for departing travelers.
+The main bus terminal offers waiting areas, places for snacks, and small shops for departing travelers.

 Free Wi-Fi is available throughout the airport terminal for passenger use.

-Confirm your flight or bus schedule and terminal details to avoid last-minute rush.
+Confirm your flight or bus schedule and terminal details to avoid last-last-minute rush.